-Lloyd's Names sued their managing agents for negligent mismanagement.
-The agents had a contract with the Names.
-The House of Lords held that the agents also owed a concurrent duty of care in tort, establishing the principle of concurrent liability.
+Lloyd's Names sued their managing agents for losses suffered from negligent underwriting.
+The House of Lords held that managing agents owed a duty of care in tort to both direct and indirect Names, based on the Hedley Byrne principle of assumption of responsibility.
+Concurrent liability in contract and tort was permitted.

 Facts